unframework/atomic-routes/README.md

 Unlike AngularJS UI Router and most other routing libraries, Atomic Nav routes are defined on-demand.
 This allows for a better, more elegant composition of widgets with no need for the massive central "routes" file.

+## Usage

+Routes are defined via `when` method.
+Each route body is executed when a navigation state is entered.
+The navigation state can be used to define nested routes, and to track when the user leaves that navigation state.
+The library defines the "root" navigation state that is always active - that is the starting place where routes are registered.

+To detect when a navigation state is no longer active, register a callback on the state object using the `whenDestroyed.then` method.
+The `whenDestroyed` property is a full-fledged promise object, so the callback will be called even when trying to register *after* the user left the navigation state.
+This is helpful to easily clean up UI created as a result of an asynchronous operation: the operation may complete after the navigation state has become inactive, so attaching a simple event listener would miss out on the cleanup.

+## Examples

 For more examples see `/example/index.html`.

 Example code: